mohdaadilf/Bulk-IP-Reputation-Checker/readme.md

 > [!IMPORTANT]
 > ### Additional Notes
-- The `truststore` package is utilized to inject truststore into the standard library SSL module, ensuring its functionality is used by every library by default.
+- Certifi is used to eliminate any certificate issues.
 - The script reads IP addresses from a file named `ips.txt` in the same directory.
 Ensure this file exists and contains the IP addresses you want to check.
 - The sorted list of IPs (according to their result), along with their tags and analysis results, will be printed in the terminal.